Setup

 to Settings->API.

-Then hook the CLI into your build process and point it to your built bundle and sourcemaps in order to perform the upload:
+Then hook the CLI into your build process and point it to your path where the built JS files live in order to perform the upload:

 Additionally, if your app version is only known at build-time you can include it in the same command to have it injected